 Community Safety Events and Projects

-Agencies involved include: Three Rivers District Council, Thrive Homes, Fire Service, Age UK, Herts Independent Living Service, Police, Trading Standards, Neighbourhood Watch, Watford and Three Rivers Trust, a Nutritionist etc.
+Agencies involved include: Three Rivers District Council, Thrive Homes, Fire Service, Age UK, Herts Independent Living Service, Police, Trading Standards, Neighbourhood Watch, Watford and Three Rivers Trust and Herts County Council.

 Some of the feedback received from attendees included:

 - “Thank you to all the organisers and speakers.
 It’s a pity there were not more people attending”

 - “I think everyone should attend meetings like this”

 For more information contact the Community Safety Coordinator at Three Rivers District Council on 01923 776611.

 The Herts Police Safer Neighbourhood Team, alongside the firefighters and Neighbourhood Watch representatives, have been knocking on residents’ doors in selected streets to provide crime prevention advice and speak to people about any concerns.
 Residents are also encouraged to join the crime fighting scheme Neighbourhood Watch, which has resulted in membership numbers reaching 20,000 to date in Three Rivers!
 Officers also supply a variety of items to keep people safe including carbon monoxide detectors, tool identification kits and smart water for marking household valuables.

 The Police regularly hold 'Tool Marking' & 'Plate Safe' events.

 Tool marking: A machine is used to engrave tools so that if stolen they can be easily identified as yours.